Privacy notice - IOP Teacher Training Scholarships

 Consent to certain processing activities

-Please check the box if you wish to be registered with DfE's Teaching Line and you consent to certain of your personal data being shared with DfE and Teleperformance UK Ltd to enable them to contact you for these purposes.
-You can unsubscribe from this service at any time by notifying us that you wish to be removed from the Teaching Line register, by emailing us at email@example.com.
+Please check the box if you wish to be registered with DfE’s Get into Teaching Service and you consent to your personal data being shared with DfE and Teleperformance UK Ltd to enable them to contact you for these purposes.
+You can unsubscribe from this service at any time by notifying us that you wish to be removed from the Get into Teaching database, by emailing us at [email protected].

 Please check the box if you wish to be contacted by us with information to assist you in your teaching career (for example teaching resources, events and training courses) and about other events, products and services which we believe may be relevant to you.
 We will not send you marketing emails if you have opted out of receiving them.
 Any marketing emails we send you will include an unsubscribe link at the end of the email.